 Unlike the other two IEC categories, you do not normally need a job offer to apply for a visa in the working holiday category.

 To be eligible to apply for a working holiday visa in Canada as an Australian citizen, you must meet the following requirements:

 - Aged between 18-35 years old (inclusive) at the time of application

 - Have a valid passport which won’t expire during your stay in Canada

-- Have health insurance to cover the duration of your stay
+- Have travel/health insurance to cover the duration of your stay

 - Have a return plane ticket to Canada or enough money to buy one

 You cannot apply for this visa if you:

 - Are inadmissible to Canada (e.g. due to a criminal record)